Binary Tree in Action (Construction)

 var constructMaximumBinaryTree = function(nums) {};

-, then create the root node root
+.
+This becomes the root node root

 TreeNode constructMaximumBinaryTree([3,2,1,6,0,5]) {